Waaal/BobaOS/doc/driver/keyboard_ps2.md

 ## Get keypresses
 The PS2 is a extremly simple protocoll by sending scancodes to the keyboard data port.
 So when we receive a interrupt on IRQ1 we just need to read the scancode from the data port (1byte).
 The scancode is 1 byte large and represents a key press on the keyboard.

+> [!NOTE]
-After we read from the Data port we should read another byte from the data port because somethimes the PS2 keyboard sends some additional info.
+> After we read from the Data port we should read another byte from the data port because somethimes the PS2 keyboard sends some additional info.

 *Note: We should only poll from the data port if the bit 0 of the FLAGS is 0, so we can be sure that the key is there*